duckdb/duckdb-web/docs/api/python/data_ingestion.md

 NOTE: the name of the fields matters and the two lists need to have the same size.

 Otherwise we'll try to convert it as a `STRUCT`
-Where every key of the dictionary is converted to `str` to form the field names of the STRUCT.
+Where every key of the dictionary is converted to `str` to form the field names of the `STRUCT`.
 The fields are populated by converting every value of the dictionary.

 #### `tuple`